syncfusion-content/maui-docs/MAUI/Linear-Gauge/migration.md

 </tr>
 </table>

-The below code example, explains how to intialize axis in Xamarin SfLinearGauge and .Net MAUI SfLinearGauge.
+The below code example, explains how to initialize axis in Xamarin SfLinearGauge and .NET MAUI SfLinearGauge.

 <table>
 <tr>